arudolph26/DevStudy_Analyses/notes/ReadingList.md

 **Davidow, J.Y. et al. (2016) An upside to reward sensitivity: the hippocampus supports enhanced reinforcement learning in adolescence.
 Neuron 92, 93–99**

 **Palminteri, S. et al. (2016) The computational development of reinforcement learning during adolescence.
 PLoS Comput.
 Biol.
 12, e1004953**
+- Task: rewards and punishments with partial or complete feedback
+- Adolescents learn less from counterfactual information and less from punishments (compared to the symmetric learning of adults)
+- Tested 3 models: Standard Q, Q with counterfactual info, Q with counterfactual and contextual

 **Somerville, L.H.
 (2016) Searching for signatures of brain maturity: what are we searching for?
 Neuron 92, 1164–1167**